doceo/astropi-2223/README.md

 ### main.py structure
 The main file initializes the csv file, if it is not present.
 Then it sets the time variables to manage the 180 minute cycle that starts immediately after.
-The light condition is checked within the cycle, through the dayNight() function, the logic summarized by macro blocks is as follows:
+The light condition is checked within the cycle, through the day_night() function, the logic summarized by macro blocks is as follows:
 ![diagramma flusso 2](https://user-images.githubusercontent.com/74982114/221209695-e56156e5-83c5-4838-b9f7-5713b52bf735.jpg)